SmartHarmony/JPEG-AI-OPT/README.md

 First, configure the Python path to align with your specific environment.
 > *Note*: This instruction uses `Python 3.7` as an example.
 However, Python versions later than 3.7 should also be compatible.
 Make sure to use the path corresponding to the Python version you are working with.

-Navigate to the `JPEG-AI-OPT/JAIOPT/repo/opencl-kernel` directory.
+Navigate to the `JPEG-AI-OPT/JAIOPT/repo/opencl-kernel` directory:
 ```bash
 cd ~/Documents/GitHub/demo/JPEG-AI-OPT/repo/
 ```